gpdowney/lightweightLSAT/README.md

 The site's design is intentionally minimal: mostly grid-based CSS and Markdown.
 There are no scripts or cookies or user tracking of any kind.

-The site is built using [Jekyll](https://jekyllrb.com) so that it could be written and revised in Markdown instead of HTML.
+The site is built using [Jekyll](https://jekyllrb.com) so that it can be written and revised in Markdown (instead of HTML).
 There is some Liquid code + YAML files that help keep the site consistent from page to page, and reduce the need to copy + paste repetitive sections.
 If you clone this repository, you'll need Jekyll to turn the files into a website.

 You'll find the actual content of the site in the Markdown files contained under "pages" (and in the YAML files under _data).

 ## Collaboration

-Currently I, Graham, am the only contributor.
 Email feedback@lightweightlsat.com to share ideas or offer to help.
 Or use GitHub's issues to spot typos/mistakes/areas for improvement.

 ## Areas for Future Growth